ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 **TableServiceFactory**

-* Will create either a `PartitionedTableService` or an `UnpartitionedTableService`, based on whether the hive table being replicated is partitioned or not.
+* Will create either a `PartitionedTableService` or an `UnpartitionedTableService`, based on whether the Hive table being replicated is partitioned or not.
 * Created inside `BigQueryMetastoreClient`.